Antimony pentafluoride: Structure and chemical reactions

 The driving force for this reaction is the high affinity of SbF5 for F-, which is the same property that recommends the use of SbF5 to generate superacids.

 Hexafluoroantimonate

 SbF5 is a strong Lewis acid, exceptionally so toward sources of F− to give the very stable anion [SbF6]−, called hexafluoroantimonate.
+It is the conjugate base of the superacid fluoroantimonic acid.
 [SbF6]− is a weakly coordinating anion akin to PF6−.
 Although it is only weakly basic, [SbF6]− does react with additional SbF5 to give a centrosymmetric adduct: